-Make your maths bulletproof by getting to grips with logic.
+Make your maths bulletproof by getting to grips with the theory behind calculations.
 You’ll explore what makes an argument rigorous and how to prove (or disprove) a mathematical argument.

 16-17 year olds